 We recognise the impact that a needs case reassessment might have on the project developer, its partners and financiers.
-We will try to undertake the process in a timely manner and remain transparent with the project developer throughout.
+We will try to undertake the process in a timely manner and remain transparent with the project developer throughout, however, progress is also dependent on the level of engagement from the developer and the sufficiency of information provided to us.